simonrdavies/NapierOne/tutorials.md

 |0001-zip-ppmd.zip        | PPMD compression  | Zip | Created using the Zip tool|
 |0001-zlib.zlib           | Zlib              | Zlib | Created using the ZLIB tool|

-Data set properies such as file size, entropy, file contents and compression efficiency can then be analysed for each of the archiving techniques.
+Data set properties such as file size, entropy, file contents and compression efficiency can then be analysed for each of the archiving techniques.

 # Encryption analysis <a name="EncryptionAnalysis"></a>